 We recommend that planning start at least 3 weeks before the desired date of the first dose clinics.
 This will allow you to have enough time to promote the event and help make your vaccine clinic a success!
 Depending on school resources and staff support available, your DPH liaison can work with you to plan a clinic in a shorter time frame.

-This toolkit includes four flyer templates you can customize for your vaccine clinic events.
+This toolkit includes three flyer templates you can customize for your vaccine clinic events, as well as info to request CDPH to help in creating customized materials.
 Please contact your DPH liaison if you need assistance with creating a flyer or need to access the flyer templates in an alternate file format.

 No. There is no direct cost to the school or school district